Keparoo/Tuttitracks/README.md

 - Create and edit playlists
 - Playlists can be created and edited locally and uploaded and synced to your Spotify account.
+- Playlists can be downloaded from a Spotify account, played, and edited and then synched to the Spotify account.
 - View a user's liked tracks
 - View a user's top played tracks
 - Play tracks and playlists